featurebyte/featurebyte/CONTRIBUTING.md

 3. Edit documentation if you have changed something significant
 4. Run `task format` to format your changes.
 5. Run `task lint` to ensure that types, security and docstrings are okay.
+6. Add a changelog file in .changelog/ folder.
+Refer to `.changelog/TEMPLATE.yaml`.

 ### Checking documentation